NaturalIO/captains-log/README.md

 extern crate captains_log;
 ```

-## Production example
+## Fast setup example

-You can refer to various preset recipe in `recipe` module, including console & file output.
+You can refer to various preset recipe in `recipe` module.

+The following is setup two log files for different log-level:

 ``` rust
 #[macro_use]